UgochukwuUdonna/UgochukwuUdonna/README.md

 🛰 Previous research in Change Detection of the Amazon Basin and Animal Biodiversity.

-📫 Ask me about JavaScripting, Wika, R, and Python for remote sensing and geospatial analysis!
+💬 Ask me about JavaScripting, Wika, R, and Python for remote sensing and geospatial analysis!

+📫 Drop a message or send me an email at uokonkw@siue.edu

 <!---
 UgochukwuUdonna/UgochukwuUdonna is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.